roadiz/AbstractApiTheme/README.md

 ### Errors

-If you want to get detailed errors in JSON, do not forget to add header: `Accept: application/json` to every request you make.
+If you want to get detailed errors in JSON, do not forget to add the header: `Accept: application/json` to every request you make.
 You'll get message such as:

 ```json